I’d like to run Western States. Where do I begin?

 What is the deadline for getting my entry in?

-The lottery registration is open for about two weeks during November.
+The lottery registration is open for about one week during November.
 For specific opening and closing dates refer to the online Calendar.

 Can I enter by mail?

 No, hard-copy applications are no longer accepted.
 You must apply online at UltraSignup.com.
 Please note: You must have a valid email address to be able to sign up.